DWU CONSULTING — AI RESEARCH

 Introduction: The Backbone of Airline Capital Structure

-Yet EETCs are poorly understood by airport finance professionals, air terminal bond investors, and even some aviation professionals.
+However, EETCs are less familiar to many airport finance professionals and air terminal bond investors than to airline treasury teams.
 This article explains EETC structure, economics, and why they matter for airport revenue stability and airline debt analysis.

 What Is an EETC?
 Definition and Historical Context